ragley/Ragleys-STR/README.md

 ## ENBSeries Binaries
 ### __ENBSeries__
 If you havent installed an ENB ever you can do it like this:
-1. Go to http://enbdev.com/mod_tesskyrimse_v0475.htm and download the enbseries .zip file
+1. Go to http://enbdev.com/download_mod_tesskyrimse.html and download the latest version of the enbseries .zip file
 2. Open the archive and go to the Wrapper folder
 3. Extract ONLY the d3d11.dll and d3dcompiler_46e.dll to the Game Root folder within the instance folder (e.g. X:/Games/RSTR/Game Root/), where the SkyrimSE.exe is located